Why Your Contact Form Is the Cheapest Fix on Your Contractor Website

 - Submit your own form using your real phone number, in three different formats.
 Try

 (555) 123-4567,555-123-4567, and5551234567.
-If any of them get rejected, your validation is broken. - Submit on a phone, not a desktop. iOS auto-formatting introduces spaces and parentheses that desktop testing won’t catch.
+If any of them get rejected, your validation is broken. - Submit on a phone, not a desktop. iOS auto-formatting introduces spaces and parentheses that desktop testing will not catch.
 The homeowner is on mobile.
 Test like they test.

-Failure #4: No Spam Protection, So Real Leads Die in the Inbox
+Failure 4: No Spam Protection, So Real Leads Die in the Inbox

 The contractor’s form has no spam protection.
 Three years go by.
 The form is getting fifty submissions a week.
 Forty-eight from offshore SEO agencies pitching link building, two from real homeowners.
-The contractor has trained themselves not to check the form notification email because it’s almost always spam.
+The contractor has trained themselves not to check the form notification email because it is almost always spam.
 The two real leads sit unread for three days while the homeowner books the next contractor.

 This failure is invisible until you trace a lost lead and discover it was submitted on Tuesday and read on Friday.
 By then the homeowner has already had their furnace replaced.